Bordered Heegaard Floer homology: Invariance and pairing: Compatibility with algebra

 Here, associativity follows from the fact that

-This cancellation can be seen geometrically as follows.
-Consider the two-dimensional moduli space connecting $\{b,d\}$ to $\{a,c\}$ where the Reeb chord from $3$ to $4$ is encountered before the one from $1$ to $2$, then this moduli space has two ends, one of which is a two story building, while at the other end the heights of two Reeb chords are the same. \end{example}
+The second equality above can be seen geometrically as follows.
+Consider the two-dimensional moduli space connecting $\{b,d\}$ to $\{a,c\}$ where the Reeb chord from $3$ to $4$ is encountered before the one from $1$ to $2$.
+Then this moduli space has two ends, one of which is a height $2$ comb, while at the other end the heights of two Reeb chords are the same. \end{example}

 \begin{example} On the right in Figure~\ref{fig:AASquared} is a piece of a diagram with three generators.
-The nontrivial products are
+The non-trivial products are

 Associativity follows from the fact that